AWS News Blog

 A Clear Winner

 In our view, AWS was the clear winner.
 It delivers all the features and benefits we were seeking.
 It has an incredibly rich catalog of services, with new ones being released at a pace that competing cloud providers simply are not matching.
 We might not need them all now, but knowing those services are there, and that AWS is innovating and adding to them all the time, instills real confidence.
 We know that if we have some need or feature request in the future, chances are AWS already has a service that can address it.
-Good examples—and just a small portion of the AWS services that we use—are Amazon Redshift and Amazon Kinesis, two powerful data services that are essential to our platform, and Amazon Simple Queue Service (SQS), which drives messaging out to agent toolbars.
+Good examples—and just a small portion of the AWS services that we use—are Amazon Redshift and Amazon Kinesis, two powerful data services that are essential to our platform, and SQS, which drives messaging out to agent toolbars.

 AWS also has broad global reach, which is critical to the CxEngage business model.
 The North American and Western European markets are certainly an important source of revenue.
 We also see great opportunity in emerging call center markets in places like China, India, and the Asia-Pacific region.
 AWS operates in 12 regions around the world.
 That means we can provide services in close physical proximity to new customers, which boosts performance by reducing latency.
 When a call comes in, the businesses using our platform don’t want lag times in the system.
 And in some cases, it helps when there are sovereignty issues related to keeping data within particular boundaries.